KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 To work around these shortcomings, users can create constructor functions or more elaborate builders.
 The problem with a constructor is that you need one for each combination of fields a caller can supply.
 Builders enable more advanced initialisation, but need additional boilerplate.

-Field defaults allow a caller to initialise a struct with default values without needing builders or a constructor function:
+Field defaults allow a caller to initialise a structure with default values without needing builders or a constructor function:

 ```rust
 struct Foo {